m4xshen/m4xshen.dev/content/about/index.md

 +++
 title = "About Me"
-summary = "Hi, I'm Max Shen, an open source developer and a generative artist from Taiwan.
+summary = "Hi, I'm Max Shen, an open source and front-end web developer from Taiwan.
 I am passionate about solving problems by making projects about Neovim and Web.
-I also create 3D generative arts with glsl and three.js.
-This blog is the place where I share my learning journey to help and inspire other people!" comments = false
+This dev blog is the place where I share my learning journey to help and inspire other people!" comments = false
 +++